-How to use Castor EDC system in a secure way - Best practices
+How to use Castor CDMS system in a secure way - Best practices

 Castor is secured according to the most recent standards to make sure your data is protected in the best possible way.
 The measures we take to protect the data are outlined in our Security Statement.
 While we strive towards storing the collected data as securely as possible, as a user you also play a role in keeping this data safe.

 Use a strong password.
 A good password should be easy to remember but difficult to guess.